whitemike889/polymer/docs/polymer-core/items.md

 * `PolymerBlockItem` - Same as vanilla `BlockItem`,
 * `PolymerHeadBlockItem` - Similar to `PolymerBlockItem`, but for Blocks implementing `PolymerHeadBlock` interface.

-### Selecting visual item type.
+### Selecting base item type.
-To select visual item type, you need to implement this method
+To select base item type, you need to implement this method
-* `Item getPolymerItem(ItemStack itemStack, @Nullable ServerPlayerEntity player)`
+* `Item getPolymerItem(ItemStack itemStack, PacketContext context)`

-They can't return nulls.
+It can't return nulls.
 They can also point to other PolymerItem instance, but keep in mind to make validation if it's configurable by user!

 Example use: